skarard/sleepr/README.md

-# Sleepr
+# Module: Sleepr
-A Magic Mirror 2 Module for sending to sleep and waking up all modules via notifications.
+A Magic Mirror 2 Module for hiding and showing all modules via notifications.
 Orginally designed for use with Alex Yak's voice control (https://github.com/alexyak/voicecontrol).

 ## Using the module